Livent Corporation (LTHM) Upgraded Issued by Wall Street Gurus

-Livent Corporation (NYSE:LTHM) went down by -1.32% from its latest closing price compared to the recent 1-year high of $27.27.
-The company’s stock price has collected 1.98% of gains in the last five trading sessions.
-Press Release reported on 10/04/21 that (PR) Lithium South Development Corporation Resource Expansion Potential Confirmed With T.E.M.
-Study Results
+Livent Corporation (NYSE:LTHM) went up by 4.03% from its latest closing price compared to the recent 1-year high of $27.27.
+The company’s stock price has collected 5.30% of gains in the last five trading sessions.
+Press Release reported 8 hours ago that Livent Announces Date for Third Quarter 2021 Earnings Release and Webcast Conference Call

 Is It Worth Investing in Livent Corporation (NYSE :LTHM) Right Now?